NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/Build Connections.md

 You dedicate a day to making friends in high places, typically by inviting yourself to parties, performing small favors to be repaid later, and generally projecting an aura of confidence and capability.
 Attempt a DC 36 Crafting check, DC 36 Diplomacy check, DC 36 Performance check, or appropriate Lore check.
 The result determines the impact of your efforts.
-If you have the [[Feats/Connections|Connections]] skill feat and roll a success, you get a critical success instead.
+If you have the [[Feats/Leverage Connections|Leverage Connections]] skill feat and roll a success, you get a critical success instead.

 * * *